ExpeditionRPG/expedition/docs/qdl_guide.md

 As covered in the **branching** section, you can include choice elements inside of cards.

+### Art

+You can embed large images in cards for visually important things, such as showing off a symbol found on a lock.
+Simply add `[art_name]` to a roleplaying card's contents.
+By default, art takes up 50% of the width of the card, reducing the amount players need to scroll.
+If it's important for the art to take up the full width of the card, you can append `_full` to the end, such as `[art_name_full]`.
+As of October 19th, 2017, you can use any icon listed on the [icon help page](icons.md) as art, with more art on its way!

 ### Icons

 You can embed inline icons to make your quest more visually interesting!
 Simply add `:icon_name:` to roleplaying text, instructions or choices.